andlo/mycroft-skills-list-gitbook/skills/plasma-kde-connect-skill.AIIX.md

 ---
-description: Control your KDE-Connect connected devices with actions such as:
+description: Control your KDE-Connect connected devices with actions such as
 ---

 ### _plasma-kde-connect-skill.AIIX_
 ## Description:
-Control your KDE-Connect connected devices with actions such as:
+Control your KDE-Connect connected devices with actions such as
 - Find My Phone
 - Ping My Phone
 - Browse Phone Files